 Lambert-Eaton myasthenic syndrome (LEMS) is a rare disease caused by the immune system erroneously attacking certain molecules found on nerve cells that control muscle movement.
 As a result, muscles do not receive normal signals from nerves instructing them to contract, ultimately causing muscle weakness.

 In many cases, LEMS occurs in people with cancer.
 Certain genetic mutations may also increase the risk of LEMS.

-How nerve cells communicate with muscle cells
+How do nerve cells communicate with muscle cells?

 Lambert-Eaton News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.